 This is clearly shown through the level of investment in the team before the new season.
 While other clubs are bustling and noisy with contracts coming and going, HAGL is quite quiet.
 This is not often seen in the mountain town team, especially when on their technical bench there is Technical Director Vu Tien Thanh, a frequent spokesperson.

-But for HAGL, it is not only sadness but also worry as ahead, a long season signals many storms waiting.
+But for HAGL, it's not just sadness, but also worry, as a long season ahead promises many storms.

 Regardless of the ups and downs of Vietnamese football, and regardless of whether HAGL is at its peak or at its lowest, they are still a team that receives a lot of love from fans and Mr. Duc is still a part of Vietnamese football history.
 Hopefully, after the defeat in Pleiku, HAGL will rise up with the inner strength and will of a new young team.